cscully-allison/C_Compiler/README.md

 ## Restrictions

-As of right now, we allow all errors to continue.
-Error location is denoted, but parser and lexical analyzer continue to run for information purposes.
+Syntax errors will stop the compiler when it occurs.
+The error location is described to the user.

+Warnings will display the location of the warning and detailed information about the warning.

 <a name="misc"/>